gabrielorce/311_predictions/README.md

 This is the description of the capstone project for the DatataDataTalks.Club MLOps-Zoomcamp course.

-This project is the model creation of a prediction model from the NYC 311 data to predict the probability tahat a complaint will be resolved within 7 days.
-For this the chosen alorithm is XGBoost.
+This project is the model creation of a prediction model from the NYC 311 data to predict the probability that a complaint will be resolved within 7 days.
+For this the chosen algorithm is XGBoost.

 It highlights the usage of MLFlow for model storage as well as EvidentlyAI for monitoring.